Marco-Skiavone/ium_dataset_processor/NOTE.md

 1. This set represents various information about a player of a certain club during a certain game.
 2. I think this is a valid set to insert into mongoDB, because those data aren't requested from any other entity
-3. At hte same time some attributes could be foreign key if I create game_lineups as a SQL entity, those attributes are:
+3. At the same time some attributes could be foreign key if I create game_lineups as a SQL entity, those attributes are:
     - game_id
     - club_id
     - player_id